-Buffalo Chicken Casserole is a flavorful, simple meal perfect for any night of the week.
-Made with chicken, potatoes, bacon, cheese, and perfectly seasoned with classic buffalo flavor, this is one meal your family will beg you to make again and again.
+Buffalo Chicken Casserole is a flavorful, simple meal made with chicken, potatoes, bacon, and cheese that is perfectly seasoned with classic buffalo flavor.

-While this Buffalo Chicken Casserole is hearty enough to stand alone as a meal, I love to pair it with Instant Pot Green Beans or a side salad.
+While this Buffalo Chicken Potato Casserole is hearty enough to stand alone as a meal, I love to pair it with Instant Pot Green Beans or a side salad.
 And whatever you do, don't forget the ranch dressing!
-It is the perfect way to cool down this spicy casserole.
+It is the perfect complement to this slightly spicy casserole.

-Not much beats the flavor of buffalo chicken.
+Not many things beat the flavor of buffalo chicken.

-Tender potatoes, moist chicken, sharp cheese, and salty bacon are tossed in a combination of seasonings and hot sauce to flavor each bite with the classic notes of Buffalo sauce.
-This casserole is hearty, flavorful, and delicious!
+Tender potatoes, juicy chicken, sharp cheese, and salty bacon are tossed in a combination of seasonings and hot sauce to flavor each bite with the classic notes of Buffalo sauce.
+This chicken and potato casserole is hearty, flavorful, and delicious!

 Not to mention it is extremely easy to make and budget-friendly to boot.